Harmonic maps into the exceptional symmetric space $G_2/SO(4)$: Preliminaries

-The vector product is clearly bilinear and enjoys the following properties for $u,v,w\in\I\O \otimes \cn$ \cite{harvey-lawson}:
+The vector product is bilinear and enjoys the following properties for $u,v,w\in\I\O \otimes \cn$ \cite{harvey-lawson}:

 A $3$-dimensional subspace $\xi\subset\I\O$ is said to be \emph{associative} if it is the imaginary part of a subalgebra isomorphic to the quaternions.
 It acquires a canonical orientation from that of the quaternions.
-In the sequel, we write $\ov L_j$ to mean $\ov{L_j}$, etc.
+In the sequel, we write $\ov L_j$ to mean $\ov{L_j}$, etc. The following is left to the reader.

 \begin{lemma} Let $\xi$ be a $3$-dimensional subspace of\/ $\I\O$.

 {\rm (a)} The following are equivalent$:$ \begin{enumerate} \item[(i)] $\xi$ is associative\/$;$

 \item[(ii)] $\xi$ is closed under the vector product\/$;$